ldav-unipg/d3-course-material/L1/1_svg/1_svg.md

 # L1 - SVG figures

+This is the written guide for the first half of L1.
+Please, refer to the slides for any in-depth theoretical explanation.
+---

 - Open the `index.html` file from the `L1>1-SVG>start` folder.
 - The file should look like this